vusion/vusion-cli/README.md

 - `vusion build`: Build a distribution
     - `-c, --config-path <path>`: Vusion config path
     - `-e, --entry-path <path>`: Change default entry path
-    - `-C, --clean`: Clean the output directory at start
+    - `-C, --no-clean`: Not clean the output directory at start
     - `-l, --library-path <path>`: Library entry path.
 To be `./index.js` by default if project type is `library`
     - `-d, --docs`: Generate docs of common components in library.
 Always be true if project type is `library`
     - `-s, --source-map`: Generate source map in build mode